dequelabs/axe-core/doc/developer-guide.md

 ### Virtual Nodes

-To support Shadow DOM, aXe-core has the ability to handle virtual nodes in [rule matches](#matches-function) and [check evaluate](#check-evaluate) functions.
+To support open Shadow DOM, aXe-core has the ability to handle virtual nodes in [rule matches](#matches-function) and [check evaluate](#check-evaluate) functions.
 The full set of API methods for Shadow DOM can be found in the [API documentation](./API.md#virtual-dom-utilities), but the general structure for a virtualNode is as follows: